jpane24/OVtool/README.md

 ### 3.3.3 Produce additional simulations

 These results were produced with 50 simulations (`n_reps`) of the unobserved confounder.
-If the contours are rigid or the user wants to add simulations, they can call `add_reps` and specify the number (`more_reps`) of additional simulations.
+If the contours are not smooth or the user wants to add simulations, they can call `add_reps` and specify the number (`more_reps`) of additional simulations.
 Once this is completed, a user can recreate the plots.
 Example code to add repetitions: